 Gardening is thus giving the opportunity to your creative potential to express yourself.

 Reason 11: To Share, Create Cohesion and Acquire New Knowledge

-Going to gardening inevitably involves asking yourself a few questions (when to plant, water, harvest, are there any tips to limit diseases, etc.), and looking for answers.
+Going gardening inevitably involves asking yourself a few questions (when to plant, water, harvest, are there any tips to limit diseases, etc.) and looking for answers.
 The budding gardener will inevitably have to seek advice from his neighbor, his family, his friends, forums, shops…

 Finally is just to contribute to your well-being, to that of others, to those around you.
 Go!
 What are you waiting for?
 It’s never too late to do gardening!
 It has never been bad to go gardening!
 Long live gardening!